run-llama/llama_index/docs/module_guides/models/multi_modal.md

 ## Evaluation

-We support basic evaluation for Multi-Modal LLM and RAG.
+We support basic evaluation for Multi-Modal LLM and Retrieval Augmented Generation.

 ```{toctree}
 ---